Abhishekm977/calculator-user-manual/overview.md

 # 1. Overview

-The Calculator App is a lightweight, easy-to-use software designed for basic arithmetic and advanced scientific calculations...
+The Calculator App is a lightweight, easy-to-use software designed for basic arithmetic and advanced scientific calculations.
+It is suitable for students, professionals, and casual users who need fast and accurate results...

 **Key Features:**
 - Basic operations: Addition, Subtraction, Multiplication, Division